GhostWriters/DSAC/README.md

 ### What DSAC is NOT?

 DSAC will not replace DockSTARTer's configuration nor is it meant to.
-DSAC is an optional set of very specific configurations and task to make sure you have a turnkey and completely setup server!
+DSAC is an optional set of very specific configurations and tasks to make sure you have a turnkey and completely setup server!

 ### Why DSAC?

-DSAC will though help you through the tough and complex task of having a turnkey setup for your DockSTARTer.
+DSAC will help you through the tough and complex task of having a turnkey setup for your DockSTARTer.

 It will assist with: